 - Baby’s breath is a great filler for a bouquet and symbolizes “purity” and “innocence”

 Wedding Flowers: DIY Tips

 If there’s enough time to be dedicated to creating the floral arrangements for the wedding, this can be a great way to save money.
+It also makes for a great DIY flower wedding theme.
 Below is a list dedicated entirely to DIY wedding flowers.

 15. Make and Stick to a Budget

 The various money-saving techniques addressed above will still play a role in the creation of your own floral arrangements.
 Are you planning on creating all of the flower arrangements for your special day or simply the centerpieces and boutonnieres?
 Do you have your heart set on red roses or are you willing to work with in-season flowers to eliminate some expenses?
 Start by planning out what you need, what you can afford, and how many different flower shops you will need to visit to purchase these items!

 This is no easy task, so you’ll definitely need a group of willing participants to help you out.
 Make sure to choose people you trust to do a great job and work diligently.
 Set up an assembly line to make the process easier and more efficient!